20 Reasons Why You Visit and Love India Travel

 6. India first started the chess competition.

-7. 49% of Indians or Indians-Americans started the silicon valley high-tech startup.
+7. 49% of Indians and Americans started Silicon Valley high-tech startups.

 8. India is the world’s largest film industry.
-Most Indian films come from Bollywood, but most of the studios across the country also contribute to it.
+Most Indian films come from Bollywood, but most studios across the country also contribute to it.

-9. India has the largest Montessori school on the globe.
-It has 26 thousand of students.
+9. India has the largest Montessori school in the world.
+It has 26 thousand students.

-10. Red, the lucky colour in India.
-It is usually used for weddings and other celebrations and festivals.
+10. Red is the lucky colour in India.
+It is usually used for weddings, other celebrations, and festivals.

 11. “Yogasan” has its origins in India, and it is 5,000 years old.

-12. India has the largest postal network in the globe, with 1 lakh 50k post offices.
+12. India has the largest postal network globally, with 1 lakh 50k post offices.

 13. Mumbai (prior Bombay) is India’s largest city, with a population of 15 million.
 In 1661, British engineers built a causeway uniting all seven original islands of Mumbai into a single landmass.

-14. The flower marigold is used for Hindu marriage rituals and is an emblem of the good fortune and happiness of the family.
+14. The flower marigold is used for Hindu marriage rituals and is an emblem of the family’s good fortune and happiness.

-15. Cricket is the most popular sport in India nowadays, and it was invented by the British.
+15. Cricket is the most popular sport in India, and the British invented it.
 Hockey is the national sport, and the Indian field hockey team proudly won the Olympic gold in 1928.

-16. India has the world’s third big road grid network at 1.9 million miles and the world’s second vast rail chain, the world’s largest civilian employer with 16 million workers.
+16. India has the world’s third-largest road grid network, with 1.9 million miles, and the second-largest rail network.
+It is also the world’s largest civilian employer, with 16 million workers.

 17. All of India is under a single time zone.